RossD20Studios/FRESteamWorks/README.md

 1. [Ventero](https://github.com/Ventero) initially started this project as a fork of [FRESteamWorks by Oldes/Amanita Design](https://github.com/Oldes/FRESteamWorks/)
 2. [waveofthought](https://github.com/waveofthought-code) forked Ventero's branch [FRESteamWorks by Ventero](https://github.com/Ventero/FRESteamWorks) to create his branch that added 64Bit + expanded API
 3. [RossD20Studios](https://github.com/RossD20Studios) forked waveofthought's branch [FRESteamWorks waveofthought](https://github.com/waveofthought-code/FRESteamWorks) to create this branch that adds support for Steam Input API, Native Linux, and newer AIR v50.2.3 thanks to support from Andrew Frost, Jon Dix and Brad Jackson.
+4. [Fancy2209](https://github.com/Fancy2209) forked RossD20Studios's branch with his own [FRESteamWorks Fancy2209](https://github.com/Fancy2209/FRESteamWorks) to merge waveOfThought's recent changes and update the ANE for SteamWorks v1.61 and has merged his changes back here to support the ANE's development.

 For an example of this ANE in action with a Steam Deck Verified and Native Linux support, you can [download the free demo of my turn-based tactical card game, Abalon, on Steam](https://store.steampowered.com/app/1681840/Abalon/?utm_source=FRESteamWorks).

 # Download #

-A working ANE with Steam Input support for Windows/macOS/Linux can be [downloaded here](https://d20studios.com/FRESteamWorks/).
+A fully code signed and working ANE with Steam Input support for Windows/macOS/Linux can be [downloaded here](https://d20studios.com/FRESteamWorks/).

+This version was built and uploaded on February 21, 2025.
+If you're upgrading from an older version, take note that the getAuthSessionTicket now requires an additional parameter of the user's Steam id which you can get with _userId = Steamworks.getUserID(), then call Steamworks.getAuthSessionTicket(_authTicket, _userId).

 # API Documentation #